 Images are from the Library and Archives Canada (LAC)

-History reveals that the first Iroquois hunters had come from the East in the 1790s in the employ of the fur trading companies.
-Once their contract was over, some decided to stay and married local Cree and Métis women.
-One group settled in the upper Smoky Lake region, just east of Jasper Park, and maintained friendly relations with the local Shuswap.
-After the last Shuswap died off, the Iroquois expanded their range into the mountain area and remained there until 1910, when Jasper National Park was created and all squatters were evicted.
-These Iroquois families then moved to the Grande Cache area where many of their descendants remain today.
+Historical documents reveal that the first Iroquois hunters came from the Montreal Quebec area in the 1790s as employees of the fur trading companies.
+Once their contract was completed, some men decided to stay.
+One group settled east of Jasper Park and maintained friendly relations with the local Shuswap people.
+The Iroquois expanded their range into the mountain and to the Grande Prairie, and Peace River areas.
+Many of the families remained in the Athabasca Valley region until 1910, when Jasper National Park was created, and all Métis families were evicted.
+These Iroquois families then moved to the Grande Cache, Grovedale, Nose Creek, and other areas where many of their descendants remain today.

 Ignace Wanyandie and Louis Karakuntie were two of the first Iroquois voyageurs that travelled west with the North West Company.
 Ignace Wanyandie was married to a beautiful Métis woman called Marie Walker.
 Ignace and Louis were canoe and boatmen paddling up the Athabasca River, eventually settling in the mountains as horsemen and packers.